This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

 Cerebral palsy is sometimes caused by a failure to provide an adequate standard of medical care.
-If you believe your child’s disorder was caused by medical mistakes, a West Virginia cerebral palsy lawyer may be able to assist you.
-An experienced lawyer can also assist you if your child has faced discrimination.
+If you believe your child’s disorder resulted from medical mistakes, a West Virginia cerebral palsy lawyer may be able to assist you.
+An experienced lawyer can also help if your child has faced discrimination.

 When Do I Need a West Virginia Cerebral Palsy Lawyer?

-An experienced cerebral palsy lawyer can help you figure out if your case is valid and if your child was harmed by negligence.
+An experienced cerebral palsy lawyer can help you determine if your case is valid and if your child was harmed by negligence.
 Figuring out if medical malpractice caused your child’s cerebral palsy isn’t easy, but with qualified legal guidance, you’ll know the best actions to take.

 As your child gets older, whether or not you ever file or win a medical malpractice suit, you will need a good lawyer for other legal actions.